-Commodore's graphics are quite identical to the CPC and ZX versions, but with significant faster sprite animation, and faster action in general.
-Ok, there is not much different from the first outing but there is a nice dark atmosphere here.
-As in all versions, the collision detection here isn't what it should be either -making combat quite frustrating at times.
+GRAPHICS / SOUND The Commodore version's graphics are quite identical to the CPC and ZX , but with significant smoother sprite animation and faster action in general.
+OK, there is not much difference from the first outing but there is a nice dark atmosphere.
+As in all versions the collision detection isn't what it should be either -making combat quite frustrating at times.
 There is a wonderful introductory tune but the in-game sound is limited to sound effects for the C64 cassette version (whilst comparably the CPC version has the same intro tune during gameplay).